strivesolutions/dart-shelf-framework/README.md

 5. Provides a simple and intuitive way to define error handlers.
 6. Provides a fluent API for building and starting the server.

-## Getting started

 ## Usage

 See the [example](example) directory for a complete sample app using the Dart Shelf Framework.

-## Additional information

-TODO: Tell users more about the package: where to find more information, how to contribute to the package, how to file issues, what response they can expect from the package authors, and more.

 ## Contributing

-If you wish to contribute a change to this repo, please review our [contribution guide](
+If you wish to contribute a change to this repo, please review our [contribution guide](CONTRIBUTING.md).